ueffel/Keypirinha-Time/README.md

 ## Usage

 Use the `Time:` item. (configurable)

 If no other input is entered the displayed datetime is the current time.
 Any input is interpreted as date string (or at least tried to)

+Hitting tab after a time is displayed offers timezone to convert the time.

+There is also the possibility to start off with a timezone with item`Timezone:` (configurable) and do the above (current time or try parse).

 Executing any of the suggestions copies the selected item to the clipboard.